almin/almin/docs/tutorial/todomvc/README.md

 }
 ```

-We can focus on bushiness logic because domain model is a just plain JavaScript.
+We can focus on business logic because domain model is a just plain JavaScript.

 ### Where domain model are stored?